 The axle-to-axle length is 28”, and the bow shoots an arrow of 100 grains at 296fps.
 The arrow spine deflection is 0.405”.
 The riser is made of aluminum with an enclosed Allen wrench for adjusting the draw weight and length.
 There is no need for a bow press.
 This bow comes with a 1-year warranty.
 The bow is well-designed for performance and safety.
 The bow has excellent quality and design.
 It will be a perfect gift for women, teens, and beginners.
 Buyers will most likely be happy with the cost to quality ratio.

 It is reliable, easy to set up and maintain, and works well.
 Adjusting the sight, pull, and length is equally easy.
 It is effortless and smooth to shoot which makes it great for beginners and women.
 At 25 yards, it is easy to group your arrows to 1” on consecutive shots on target.
 This bow should last a long time if taken care of.
 It comes with a 1-year warranty excluding strings and cables.

-The compound bow comes with the following accessories: 12 carbon arrows, a dozen paper targets, one bow bag, one quiver, one optic sight, a stabilizer, a drop-away arrow-rest, a whisker biscuit arrow rest, one bow release, an arm guard, paracord wrist sling, arrow puller, a pair of limp dampener, a bow stand, an installed trio-style peep sight, two rubber tube peep sight, 1 meter of D-loop string, and wax.
+The compound bow comes with the following accessories: 12 carbon arrows, a dozen paper targets, one bow bag, one quiver, one optic sight, a stabilizer, a drop-away arrow-rest, a whisker biscuit arrow rest, one bow release, an armed guard, paracord wrist sling, arrow puller, a pair of a limp dampener, a bow stand, an installed trio-style peep sight, two rubber tube peep sight, 1 meter of D-loop string, and wax.